 Add the child’s name and a date: Over time, parents will appreciate having the date on the gift – it helps them remember how old their child was when the gift was made.
 If they have more than one child it will help keep it straight as to which child made the gift.

 Involve the child in the process: It isn’t how cute or expensive or creative the gift is as much as that it was made by and comes from the child.
-Looking back, I love the funny little glitter designs on the star – I am sure my daughter loved playing with the glue and glitter and I fondly remember her preschool years each time I place the star on our tree.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Looking back, I love the funny little glitter designs on the star – I am sure my daughter loved playing with the glue and glitter and I fondly remember her preschool years each time I place the star on our tree.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!